 For this project I wanted to create some fun falling leaves for the main portion of the wreath.
-I used the Procreate app and an Apple Pencil to draw the designs but don’t worry, we did the work for you!
+I used the Procreate app and an Apple Pencil to draw the digital art designs.
+Don’t worry if you don't have time to create your own Procreate art, we did the work for you!
 You can skip this step and click the link to download the entire Falling Leaf PNG Bundle Pack for FREE!
 Load the images into your vinyl cutting machine and you’re ready to go!
-If you do not have a vinyl cutting machine, print the images on to computer paper and trace them onto tissue paper.
+If you do not have a Cricut or any sort of vinyl cutting machine, print the images on to computer paper and trace them onto tissue paper.
 Lay the tissue paper image onto your piece and trace over the lines with a sharpie.
 The sharpie will transfer through the tissue paper and onto your piece so you can fill in the design with acrylic paint.

 Peel and stick the metallic vinyl cut outs to the wreath making sure to cover all of the exposed wood.
 Once you are happy with the layout, flip the panel over and trim off the excess stickers with a craft knife.
 Use your favorite brand of painter’s tape to mask off the edges and back of the wreath.
 Make sure to firmly smooth down the tape to ensure for a tight seal.
-Pour on a thin layer of Table Top Pro epoxy, tinted brown acrylic paint, over your first layer of leaves.
-You do NOT want the epoxy to be completely opaque brown, just add enough to slightly tint it so you can still see the leaves through the epoxy.
+Did you know that you can add resin under or over vinyl?
+You sure can!!
+Pour on a thin layer of Table Top Pro epoxy, tinted with brown acrylic paint, over your first layer of leaves.
+You do NOT want the epoxy to be completely opaque brown, just add enough paint to slightly tint it so you can still see the leaves through the epoxy.
 Let this layer cure while working on the next step. *Make sure to sand the cured epoxy between EACH layer throughout this entire project.
-This ensures that the epoxy layers will adhere to eachother.*
+This step ensures that the epoxy layers will adhere to each other.*

 Step 4: Layering leaves